ffidai/Final_Project/README.md

   * house the data in a digestible format

 ## Demo
+Now we will showcase the model in a live demo.

 ## Findings
+Classify the intersection of model running time & accuracy of the data of a usable, practical model given the output of the test videos.

 * Pro Right
     * 1 , **_5_** & 25 epochs
 * Pro Left